 - They have a track record with similar projects.
 However, this point could be tricky, because, when it comes to data science projects, business people might not always have the best judgment as to what similar means.
 For data scientists, some projects actually might be quite similar, while for a businessperson they might look different.

 - They as a team have a range of skills and competencies that cover what you are looking for.
-This point requires extra attention and consultation because first-time tech business leaders don’t always have enough knowledge to recognize the skills they should search for.
+This point requires extra attention and consultation with ML experts because first-time tech business leaders don’t always have enough knowledge to recognize the skills they should search for.

 - They can function both independently and as a part of your team at the same time to create a successful project.
 However strong the AI team is, if they don’t cooperate with the business side, the project will not work at maximum efficiency or even fail due to goal misalignment.

 - Last, but not least: find out what is the machine learning team going to deliver: is it just an AI model development or a turn-key solution?
 The second option is better because the project will not get stuck while being deployed and maintained.